Record Number of Lawmakers Sign Resolution Calling for Pruitt’s Resignation

 Meanwhile, President Donald Trump has praised Pruitt—who has carried out the administration’s deregulatory agenda—for “doing a great job.”

-Trump is reportedly fond of his EPA chief, even though John F. Kelly, the White House chief of staff, has urged the president to let Pruitt go.
+reportedly fond of his EPA chief, even though John F. Kelly, the White House chief of staff, has urged the president to let Pruitt go.

 “No one other than the president has the authority to hire and fire,” White House press secretary Sarah Huckabee Sanders said earlier this month.
 “The president feels that the administrator has done a good job at EPA.”